Why Hyperbaric Chambers?

 How can we keep our favorite players, role models, and icons competing and excelling in what they love to do?
-Today’s modern science of personal hyperbaric therapy is the answer that allows athletes of every level to recover faster, perform sharper, and train longer!
+Today’s modern science of the portable hyperbaric chamber is the answer that allows athletes of every level to recover faster, perform sharper, and train longer!

-This idea was first developed through scuba diving when divers reported feeling refreshed and invigorated, even after surfacing.
+The idea was first developed through scuba diving when divers reported feeling refreshed and invigorated, even after surfacing.
 Some claimed their joint stiffness went away and their focus became really sharp.
-Today, medical studies on the healing properties of hyperbarics have triggered this therapy’s growth beyond the diving world…
+Today, medical studies on the healing properties of hyperbaric chambers have triggered this therapy’s growth beyond the diving world…